 - Alzheimers disease

 - Parkinsons disease

-Research also suggests that taking Vitamin D supplements in childhood can significantly reduce the risk of developing Type I diabetes.
+Research also suggests that taking supplements in childhood can significantly reduce the risk of developing Type I diabetes.

 How is Vitamin D good for your health?

-There is some evidence that high levels of Vitamin D both help the body recover from cancer and also play a major part in cancer prevention.
+There is some evidence that high levels of Vitamin D both help our bodies recover from cancer and also play a major part in cancer prevention.
 Optimising your Vitamin D levels could help to prevent as many as 16 different types of cancer including pancreatic, lung, breast, ovarian, prostate, and colon cancers.
 There are now oncologists in the UK using Vitamin D as part of cancer treatment.
-Taking a Vitamin D supplement is also now encouraged as a way of boosting immunity against coronavirus.
+Taking this supplement is also now encouraged as a way of boosting your immunity against coronavirus.

 Why are we not getting enough Vitamin D?

 Many adults and possibly a third of all children may be deficient.
 This deficiency is related to our lack of sunlight exposure and the use of sun blocking creams.
 Some people may need more Vitamin D than others, in particular:

 - those with darker skin

 In February 2012, the Chief Medical Officer for England and Wales recommended vitamin D supplements for this group in particular.